-CCL-Carnival Cruise Line announced plans to resume passenger shipping in August in spite of the ongoing Coronavirus (COVID-19) pandemic.
+CCL-Carnival Cruise Line announced plans to resume passenger shipping in August in spite of the ongoing COVID-19 pandemic.
 In a statement on Monday, May 4, CCL said 8 cruise ships would resume operations from August 1, with departures from 3 homeports in the USA - Galveston TX, Miami FL and Port Canaveral FL, once the CDC's no-sail order had expired.

 The CDC issued several warnings that cruise ship travel spreads the outbreak globally.
 On Friday, the US Congress announced an investigation of Carnival Corporation over why it didn't act sooner to protect cruise tourists and crew.